miekg/dnsv2/README.md

 DNS compression is always done.
 Making this optional and a user knob is a mistake.

+## Current Status

+* Some very basic RRs are working, the rest is trivial, but some `go generate` would help here.
+* EDNS0 is implemented.
+* Unknown RRs are implemented.
+* Unknown EDNS0 options (not an official thing) are implemented.

 ## Memory Model

 A message is the central buffer, extracting RRs and walking the message to get RRs will _copy_ the